Google map of Jamaica Pond

 A natural "kettle" depression formed by glacial action, the pond itself covers about 68-acres, and has an average depth of 25 feet; it is 53 feet deep near the center.
 Fishing is allowed with a Massachusetts fishing license.
 The pond is stocked each year by the Massachusetts Division of Fisheries and Wildlife.

-During the summer, sailboats and rowboats can be rented at the Jamaica Pond Boat House, which is administered by the Courageous Sailing Center.
-The Boat House is open every day from 9am - 6pm.
-Rowboats usually are rented whenever the boathouse is open ($10 per hour/$5 per hour with a current fishing license).
-Sailboats are available for rental 3:30-6pm on weekdays, and 9am-6pm on weekends ($15 per hour).
+Sailboats, rowboats, and kayaks can be rented at the Jamaica Pond Boat House, which is administered by the Courageous Sailing Center.
+The Boathouse is open from Patriot's Day weekend through Halloween.
+The Boat House is open Noon to Sunset on Monday through Thursday, and 10am to Sunset on Friday, Saturday, and Sunday.
+Boats usually are rented whenever the boathouse is open.
 Courageous Sailing offers youth sailing programs for Boston residents.
-For more information, call the Boat House at (617) 522-5061.
+For more information, in season, call the Boat House at (617) 522-5061.

 The Pond is the site for many different community events, including the Lantern Parade held every October.
 (To have your community event mentioned here, send email to the address below.)